ocaml-multicore/saturn/README.md

 ### Lock-free Bounded Queue

 - **Module**: [Bounded_queue](https://ocaml-multicore.github.io/saturn/Saturn/Bounded_queue/index.html)
 - **Description**: A queue based on the Michael-Scott queue algorithm, with a limited capacity and a `length` function.
+This ensures that the queue is memory-bounded.
 - **Recommendation**: Adding a capacity introduces a general overhead to the operations.
 It is recommended to use the unbounded queue if neither the capacity nor the `length` function is needed.

 ### Lock-free Chase-Lev Work-Stealing Dequeue